Skip to content

 • a subset keyword

-You can also combine elements, patterns, MDX expressions, MDX keywords and MDX mods into a comma delimited list, i.e.: Revenue,Employee,/*assumption*/
+You can also combine elements, patterns, MDX expressions, MDX keywords and MDX mods into a semicolon delimited list, i.e.: Revenue;Employee;/*assumption*/

 img